NDC elects constituency executives across Ghana

 The officials said party executives at the constituency level told them that the register came from the region and not the constituencies.

-There were several isolated incidents of intense arguments and charged comments, Kwawukume who visited both
+There were several isolated incidents of intense arguments and charged comments, Kwawukume who visited both reported.

 That notwithstanding, activities went on smoothly at the two constituencies with adequate police presence.